 - Malta is a great retirement destination for a number of reasons.
 The weather is good year round, and English is widely spoken.
 The cost of living is lower by 15% compared to the US, and it has very low crime.
 The healthcare is excellent, and it’s easy to fly to numerous European destinations.
 Then there are festival and activities all year round.

-- Ninety-seven percent (97%) of the Maltese population consider Maltese as their mother tongue.
-Eighty-eight percent (88%) speak English, 66% speak Italian, and 17% speak French.
+- 97% of the Maltese population consider Maltese as their mother tongue, 88% speak English, 66% speak Italian, and 17% speak French.

 - There are more than 365 churches in Malta so you can worship at a different church each day.

-The islands of Malta are great to discover and there’s so much history to experience and see.
+There are so many things to see in Malta, and so much history to experience.
 Have you been to Malta?
 Let us know in the comments below!

 Love it!
 Pin it!